 'If he planned this...then what about all the rest?
 Did he...is he...IS HE THE REASON ALL THIS CRAP HAS BEEN HAPPENING TO ME?' he screamed in his mind.

 "Harry my boy, will you please wait for me in the backroom with the other champions?"
-Dumbledore asked with a soft voice and a gentle smile.
+Dumbledore asked with a soft voice and gentle smile.

-"No." he replied lifelessly.
+"No." the fourth year replied lifelessly.

 Ludo Bagman, the stuttering bumbling ministry employee in charge of this whole farce, rose from his seat and hurried to Dumbledore's side.
 "The boy must compete Albus!
 The Goblet has a binding magical contract with all those it has chosen."

 Harry didn't even glance at Bagman, immediately recognizing him as the unimportant player that he was in this game.
 He just continued to stare at those blasted twinkling eyes.